OPT Electrical Assembler Jobs

 Ask about H-1B sponsorship early in the process

 Raise the sponsorship question after receiving genuine employer interest, not in an initial application.
-Frame it around your long-term commitment to the role and ask whether the company has previously supported H-1B petitions for engineering or technical staff.
+Frame it around your long-term commitment to the role and ask whether the company has previously supported H-1B visa petitions for engineering or technical staff.

 Can I work as an Electrical Assembler on OPT?